yan-soon/tp/docs/UserGuide.md

 ![Clear2](images/Clear2.png)

-3. The *Result Display Box* will then display the message "GradPad has been cleared!" and the `Completed Modules` list will now be empty, as shown below.
+3. The *Result Display Box* will then display the message "GradPad has been cleared!" and the *Completed Modules List* will now be empty, as shown below.
 ![Clear3](images/Clear3.png)

 <div markdown="block" class="alert alert-primary">